uber-go/dig/README.md

 is treated as a singleton**, meaning there can be only one object in the graph of a given type.

 For more advanced use cases, consider using a factory pattern.
-That is to say, have one object shared as a singleton, capable of creating many instances of the same type on demand.
+That is, have one object shared as a singleton, capable of creating many instances of the same type on demand.

 ## Provide

-`Provide` adds an object, or a constructor of an object, to the container.
+The `Provide` method adds an object, or a constructor of an object, to the container.

-There are two ways to Provide an object:
+There are several ways to `Provide` an object:

+1. Provide a constructor function that returns one pointer (or interface)
 1. Provide a pointer to an existing object
-1. Provide a slice, map, array
+1. Provide a slice, map, or array
-1. Provide a "constructor function" that returns one pointer (or interface)

 ### Provide a Constructor

-Constructor is defined as a function that returns one pointer (or interface), an optional error, and takes 0-N number of arguments.
+A constructor is defined as a function that returns one pointer (or interface), returns an optional error, and takes 0-N number of arguments.

 Each one of the arguments is automatically registered as a **dependency** and must also be an interface or a pointer.